Coming Soon

 Can my friends join me in line?

-Similarly, line-sitters are NOT allowed.
-As of Season 47, 2021, we’ve witnessed people being kicked out of line for having a line-sitter replace them in the line.
+As of Season 48, 2023, we’ve witnessed people being kicked out of line for trying to claim a spot that doesn’t belong to them.
+Sorry!
 It doesn’t work!

 What do I do while I’m in line?

 I don’t know, man, read a book or take a nap or something, you know?
 Make some new, like-minded friends!
-Newbies and younger fans are often very excited and want to stay up all night, but please be respectful of your line neighbors – keep the noise down as it gets late, and look out for each other!
+Newbies and younger fans are often very excited, but please be respectful of your line neighbors – and look out for each other!
 We’ve never had anything stolen or anything like that, luckily.
 It’s a wonderful little community.

 Will I meet the host/musical guest/cast while I’m waiting?